zsimo/MOOC/Cycle.js Fundamentals/info.md

-video 13 Fetch Data using the Cycle.js HTTP Driver
+video 15 Organize your Cycle.js Application into the Model-View-Intent Pattern